 Educating men on menstruation to help end period poverty

 Everybody who received training was asked to train others to keep the education rippling across the region.
-And as a result, caregivers including men found a new source of income.
-Boys and men can be important sources of support in the fight to end period poverty but in Uganda, men often regarded menstruation as a subject not to be openly discussed.
+And as a result, caregivers, including men found a new source of income.
+Boys and men can be important sources of support in the fight to end period poverty, but in Uganda, men often regard menstruation as a subject not to be openly discussed.

-But his perspective began to change as a result of learning how to make sanitary napkins.
+But his perspective began to change due to learning how to make reusable sanitary napkins.

 After the training, I realised that as a father, I should learn how to make these sanitary towels.
 It has also helped me because now I make them and even sell them and get money to do other things.
 Before I couldn’t provide them, so they would use old mattresses and fold in the cloth, but I discovered that it was unhygienic and [why] the mother often fell sick.